 This film involved well over 300 hours of production, which includes cutting and constructuing 200 stencils to illuminate my characters to life.
-Through the course of shooting 'Nowhere Near Here', I had to deal with curious drunks, a dog almost peeing on the camera (the irony is not lost on me, haha), the endlessly suspicious police and even someone nearly running off with a tripod.
+Through the course of shooting 'Nowhere Near Here', we had to deal with curious drunks, a dog almost peeing on the camera (the irony is not lost on us), the endlessly suspicious police and even someone running off with a tripod.